The End of Death

 HIS RETURN

-Elsewhere, Paul uses the Greek noun ‘Parousia’ for the “coming” or “arrival” of Jesus as he does here.
+Paul uses the Greek noun ‘Parousia’ for the “coming” or “arrival” of Jesus.
 For example, in his first letter to the Thessalonians, he links the resurrection of dead believers to the “arrival” of Jesus from Heaven - (1 Thessalonians 4:12-15, 5:23, 2 Thessalonians 2:1, 2:8).

-Paul’s purpose is not to present all the details related to the return of Jesus.
-Specific subjects are introduced because they support his argument for the necessity of the resurrection.
+Paul’s purpose was not to present all the details related to the return of Jesus.
+Specific subjects are introduced because they support his argument for the resurrection of the righteous dead.

 Jesus was raised as the “first fruits” of those who “sleep.”
-Logically, dead believers who “sleep” will participate in the same kind of resurrection that he did, though only at the appointed time.
-In the conclusion of his argument, Paul returns to the subjects of the resurrection and Death:
+Logically, dead believers will participate in the same kind of resurrection that he did, though only at the appointed time.
+In the conclusion of his argument, Paul returns to the subjects of the resurrection and the end of Death:

 RELATED POSTS: